-An attending pathologist reviews and countersigns all cases for at least the first two weeks of a service, but the expectation is that no changes should be necessary to cases that the fellow thinks are straightforward.
-In this way, the fellow and the program will be able to assess the fellow’s ability to function independently, while maintaining an adequate level of supervision until completely unsupervised sign out is approved.
+An attending pathologist reviews and countersigns all cases for at least the first two weeks of a service with the expectation that no changes are necessary to cases that the fellow thinks are straightforward.
+In this way, the fellow and the program director are able to assess the fellow’s ability to function independently, while maintaining an adequate level of supervision until completely unsupervised sign-out is approved.

-The subspecialty faculty and the fellowship committee review applications, and selection is based on proof of interest in the chosen subspecialty, quality of training in surgical pathology, letters of support, and potential for independent research.
+The subspecialty faculty and the fellowship committee review applications.
+Selection is based on proof of interest in the chosen subspecialty, quality of training in surgical pathology, letters of support, and potential for independent research.

 - Hospital appointment given to the fellow: Graduate Assistant in Pathology